kaihulme/spring-boot-demo/README.md

-# Spring-Boot-Demo
+# spring-boot-demo

-Demo project using Spring Boot
+Demo project showing the setup of a simple Spring Boot web application.